 Live Drawing Shows

-Since 2014, I have been creating live drawing shows which bring together filmmaking, performance and drawing.
+In theatre, cinema, galleries and clubs, I create live drawing shows which bring together filmmaking, performance and drawing.

 Grandma Ray